Los Angeles Rams vs. Green Bay Packers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - When Los Angeles records more than 19.5 points, it is 4-4 against the spread and 7-1 overall.

-- In games that Los Angeles piles up more than 318.8 yards, the team is 4-5 against the spread and 7-2 overall.
+- Los Angeles is 4-5 against the spread and 7-2 overall when the team piles up over 318.8 yards.

-- The Rams have 11 giveaways this season, while the Packers have 16 takeaways.
+- The Rams have turned the ball over 11 times this season, five fewer than the Packers have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Packers.